thodkatz/thesis/README.md

 ```

 However, the above script is very time-consuming.
 Assuming that we have a High-Performance Computing (HPC) infrastructure, we can use slurm scripts to assign a job for each one of the above combinations.
-For our use case, we have relied on the cluster of the European Molecular Biology Laborary (EMBL).
+For our use case, we have relied on the cluster of the European Molecular Biology Laboratory (EMBL).
 We have a cluster-specific script `scripts/submit_gpu_embl.py` used by the `scripts/all.sh` to benchmark our models for all the case studies.

 ## Hyperparameter tuning